Mil Máscaras: Acting career

 However, in 1973, he teamed up again with Tinieblas and El Fantasma Blanco in two more films, Macabre Legends of the Colony and The Mummies of San Angel (which both resemble "Champions Of Justice" films, in spite of the Blue Demon's conspicuous absence from the casts).
 Theft of the Mummies of Guanajuato (1972) teamed up Mil with the Blue Angel and El Rayo De Jalisco.

 Mil Máscaras then co-starred with super-star strongman Sergio Oliva in Black Power (1973).
 He fought alongside the then-famous Superzan in Vampires of Coyoacan (1973) and later joined forces once again with El Santo and Blue Demon in 1977's Mystery in Bermuda, which most Mexi-cinema fans consider to be the last real entry in the then fading Mexican wrestling/horror genre.

 He also appeared in a solo movie of his own, A Rose in the Ring (1972) and years later, he even teamed up with Santo's son El Hijo del Santo in The Lawless Frontier (1983), making Mil Máscaras the only Mexican superhero to ever co-star with both Santos, father and son.
 In the late 80's, Mil appeared in two more wrestling films, La Verdad de la Lucha and La Llave Mortal.

+In 2024 a Salvadoran bodybuilder Edgar Alexis Pineda played Mil Máscaras in the Salvadoran movie "3 Grandes Personajes" also known in the United States as "Samurai Jack and Mil Máscaras vs. Yumi".

 Mil's film career lay dormant after 1990 for 17 years, but he more recently resumed appearing in movies.
 In 2007, Mil Máscaras starred in Mil Mascaras vs. the Aztec Mummy (also known as Mil Mascaras: Resurrection), the first lucha film featuring any of the so-called "Big Three" stars of the genre (Máscaras, Blue Demon, Santo) to be produced in English.
 The film screened at festivals around the world garnering awards and award nominations along with positive critical reviews.
 The film enjoyed almost continuous popularity and publicity for several years after its debut, including two magazine cover articles as late as 2012.
 He also appeared in a 2008 film entitled Academy of Doom, and a 2015 film called Aztec Revenge.